DecodingRaphael/unraphael/docs/steps/analysis.md

 # Estimating the absolute area in the paintings based on photos

-From images/ photos of a set of paintings (i.e., original and copies), the outlines of the figures can be overlaid with information about the actual size of the paintings.
+From photos of a set of paintings (including the original and copies), the outlines of the figures can be overlaid with information about the actual size of the paintings.
 Here, we offer a precise way of computing the size of the outlines and of analysing the degree in variations between the original and later copies.
 This allows us to verify if the same template was used to produce the outlines of figures in different paintings.
 Since we only have digital photos and not the physical paintings themselves, we need to estimate the areas of connected components (i.e., the grouped figures, or else the main figure when there is only one) from the photos.

+So, the corresponding tool in the app compares the areas of the figures in the photos, but applies corrections to estimate what the areas would be in the real paintings.
+Similar area ratios (close to 1) between two paintings may indicate the use of the same template being used to reproduce the same figure.

 ## Procedure